jasmcaus/caer/docs/DOCS.md

 # Caer Documentation
-Caer is a set of utility functions based off OpenCV, designed to help speed up your Computer Vision workflow.
+Caer is a set of utility functions designed to help speed up your Computer Vision workflow.
 Functions inside `caer` will help reduce the number of calculation calls your code makes, ultimately making it neat, concise and readable.

 ## Get Caer Version
 Get the current version number of your `caer` installation.